navya-singhal/Airline-Passenger-Satisfaction/README.md

 # ✈ Airline Passenger Satisfaction Prediction

 ## **Project Overview**
 This project analyzes a **passenger satisfaction dataset** from a US airline to predict whether travelers are satisfied or dissatisfied.
-Using **machine learning models**, we identify key factors that impact satisfaction and propose actionable insights for airlines to enhance customer experience.
+Using machine learning models, we identify key factors that impact satisfaction and propose actionable insights for airlines to enhance customer experience.

 ### **Goal**
 To develop a **classification model** that predicts passenger satisfaction based on **travel experience, demographics, and flight details**.